 - people living with or recovering from substance abuse

-The closing date for grant applications is January 20th, 23:59 (UTC+1) - a week after the Call for Participation.
+The closing date for grant applications is was January 20th, 23:59 (UTC+1) - along with the Call for Participation.
 We aim to inform you of the results by mid-February.
 If you would like to submit a proposal, and would need a grant in order to attend if your proposal is accepted, please ensure you fill in both the CfP form and the opportunity grant application form.
 Important: if you need a grant, you must apply before the deadline.
 Speakers do not automatically receive funding to attend.

 Getting your employer's support